yuriy-chumak/ol/README.md

 Also Ol is ported to the Web and can be used in Chrome, Firefox, Opera, Iceweasel, Epiphany, Luakit, SeaMonkey, Iceape, etc.

-Source code available under tag "[2.2](https://github.com/yuriy-chumak/ol/releases/tag/2.2)" or at [Releases](https://github.com/yuriy-chumak/ol/releases) page.
+Current stable source code available under tag "[2.2](https://github.com/yuriy-chumak/ol/releases/tag/2.2)" or at [Releases](https://github.com/yuriy-chumak/ol/releases) page.

 LICENSE